py2ai/py2ai.github.io/_posts/2026-07-26-Ollama-Cloud-Models-SVG-Comparison-Baby-Shark.md

 **Concept adherence:**

 - Fin/dorsal fin is present -- the model captured the shark's defining feature
-- Teeth/mouth is present -- the model rendered the shark's mouth
+- Mouth is present -- the model rendered the shark's mouth
 - Tail is present -- the model captured the shark's propulsion
 - Eyes are present -- the model gave the shark character
 - Gills are present -- the model captured anatomical detail